department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ### If you have a pre-need decision letter confirming that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery:

-To start, you may want to choose a funeral director to help you plan the burial.
+To start, you may want to choose a funeral director to help you make burial plans.
 Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">1-800-535-1117</a> to request a burial.

 You don’t need to do anything else except prepare yourself and your family for the funeral. <br>
 [Find out what to expect at a military funeral or memorial service](/burials-memorials/what-to-expect-at-military-funeral/).

 ### If you don't have a pre-need decision letter:

-To start, you may want to choose a funeral director to help you plan the burial.
+To start, you may want to choose a funeral director to help you make burial plans.
 Then either you or the funeral director will need to take these 3 steps to apply for a burial.

 <ol class="process">
 <li class="process-step list-one">